justinvt/express-users-scaffold/README.md

 # API Endpoints

+## Installation Instructions

+This application was designed to be a shallow install.
+Once you are in the express-users-scaffold

+'''bash
+npm install && npm start

+'''

 Each endpoint will have an associated http verb (GET, POST, PUT, DELETE), a list of accepted query params, and a description of functionality.
 This API will comply with REST standards when possible.

 #### NOTE: For ALL endpoints